dotnet/android/Documentation/guides/DotNet5.md

 * Create an `.apk` or `.aab` and sign it

-`dotnet publish` will be reserved for publishing an app for Google Play.
-It could be able to sign the `.apk` or `.aab` with different keys.
-As a starting point, this would copy the output to a `publish` directory on disk.
+`dotnet publish` will be reserved for publishing an app for Google Play, ad-hoc distribution, etc. It could be able to sign the `.apk` or `.aab` with different keys.
+As a starting point, this will currently copy the output to a `publish` directory on disk.

 Down the road `dotnet run` would be used to launch applications on a device or emulator.